karstenenglander/karstenenglander/README.md

 Hey, I'm Karsten.

-I am focused on mobile application development using React Native and Swift, as well as Cybersecurity and Machine Learning research.
-I also maintain a strong foundation in systems programming, building high-performance tools like C++ image metadata managers.
+I am a Software Engineer engaged in building robust systems and high-performance tools.
+My foundation is in systems programming and cybersecurity research, where I’ve engineered C++ image processing engines and privacy-preserving ML frameworks.

+I extend these systems to the edge with native mobile development, specializing in building offline-first iOS applications using Swift, SwiftUI, and SwiftData.

-Languages and Tools: C++, Python, Java, JavaScript, Swift, SQL, React Native, Firebase, Docker, Selenium, Git, Linux
+Languages and Tools: C++, Python, Swift (SwiftUI, SwiftData), SQL, Java, React Native, Docker, Git, System Architecture & REST API Design, Machine Learning, NoSQL, CI/CD

 And here is what I've been up to: